free-domains/register/CODE_OF_CONDUCT.md

 Free Domains may use data you have provided for an improved user experience.

 By using our service, you agree to us processing your data.

-> To opt out of data processing, you can add your email to the [`optout.js`](https://github.com/free-domains/register/blob/main/optout.js) file.